and Revenue Administration

 - If you carry on PROP eligible activities after the PROP industry implementation date AND you also carry on non-PROP (TEFU) eligible activities, you must obtain a determination from TRA whether you are eligible to file claims under one or both programs.

 - To obtain a determination of program eligibility, submit a completed Fuel Tax Rebate Enrolment Application (AT4940) to TRA to outline both your PROP and TEFU activities.
-Please refer to Information Circular PROP-1, Prescribed Rebate Off-road Percentages (PROP), for program details.

 - Please provide a clear description in field number 14 of the Fuel Tax Rebate Enrolment Application (AT4940) for all operational activities and their related industries.
 If there is not sufficient space attachments are encouraged.
 To compliment your description of activities you may attach copies of relevant materials.

 - You will be contacted to discuss your particular fuel tracking methods for the different activities you perform.
 TRA will then advise you if you should claim under one or both programs.

 - The consumer must also reconcile the fuel when claims are